JulietOrnellas/BeginnerPythonProjects/README.md

 ## Guess the Number Game
+A number-guessing game where the user guesses a random number (1-100) with limited attempts based on difficulty.

 ## Higher Lower Game
 A guessing game where users compare two random entities to predict which has more X followers, using a pre-defined data set.